anarulacse17/SignUp_Form/README.md

 ### `npm install`
 run npm install command and all the dependencies used will be installed on your system

+### `Firebase App Project`
+ Make a firebase project and turn on sign in methods for facebook and google and replace the apikey and authDomain with yours which you will get from user and terms options at the firebase console

 ### `npm start`